 The C64 or the Commodore 64 released in 1982 by Commodore International.
 It is the highest selling computer model of all time and sales between 10-17 million units.

 Using this guide, you can set up a Commodore 64 emulator using the Raspberry Pi.

 Game Boy Advance (gpSP)

 The Game Boy Advance is one of the highest selling handheld gaming consoles of all time.
 Boasting more than 81.5 million sales there we many great games for this great handheld.
-Some of these great games was Pokemon, Super Mario Advance, Super Mario bros and much more.
+Some of these great games were Pokemon, Super Mario Advance, Super Mario Bros and much more.